Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

 where $\sigma = 1/\rho$ is the electrical conductivity, $n$ the total electron concentration, $N$ the DOS, $m^*$ the effective mass, and $\tau$ the scattering time.
 This splits the thermopower into a scattering part ($\tau$) and a part representing the band structure ($N$).

 To test the first expansion in Equation \ref{eqn:mott-field}, we compare $S(B)/T$ with $\partial \ln{\sigma}/\partial B$ in Fig.~\ref{fig:compareS}(a).
 Above 3\,T, both curves can be scaled on top of each other using a constant $\partial B/\partial\epsilon$.
-This suggests a linear relationship between $\epsilon$ and $B$, which we write in terms of an effective Zeeman energy $\epsilon = \gfac\mu_B B/2$, with $\gfac$ of $16\pm1$ ($\mu_B$ is the Bohr magneton), and discuss later on.
+This suggests a linear relationship between $\epsilon$ and $B$, which we write as an effective Zeeman energy $\epsilon = \gfac\mu_B B/2$, with $\gfac$ of $16\pm1$ ($\mu_B$ is the Bohr magneton), and discuss later on.
 Moreover, it implies that inelastic scattering (which would invalidate the Mott formula) is insignificant in this regime.
-In the low-field region below 2\,T both curves show a disparate behaviour.
-Consequently either $\epsilon\propto B$ is violated or inelastic scattering is significant.
-Both are likely to occur close to a QCP: The first can arise if there are dramatic changes in the magnetisation, the band structure or the FS.
+In the low-field region below 2\,T both curves show a disparate behavior.
+Consequently, either $\epsilon\propto B$ is violated or inelastic scattering is significant.
+Both are likely to occur close to a QCP: The first can arise if there are dramatic changes in the magnetization, the band structure or the FS.
 Inelastic scattering can increase close to a phase transition.